n8layer/n8n-nodes-1password/README.md

 - **Delete an Item** - Remove an item from a vault
 - **Get Item Details** - Retrieve detailed information about a specific item
 - **List Items** - Get all items from a vault with optional filtering
-- **Update a Subset of an Item** - Modify specific fields of an item using PATCH operations

 ### Vaults
 - **Get Vaults** - List all available vaults